x4leqxinn/x4leqxinn/README.md

 Hello, my name is Jorge Quintui, I am a Student of Computer Engineering.

 - 🎓 I _**love**_ coding.
-- 📡 I’m currently learning Django RestFramework.
+- 📡 I’m currently learning Ruby on Rails and Vuejs.
 - ✨ I’m looking to collaborate on opensource and group projects.

 ## Languages